Caves & Tunnels & Holes in the Ground

-Honeycombing —or undermining? — the hill upon which much of Naples sits are hundreds of caves such as the one seen in the photo, taken along the Corso Vittorio Emanuele.
+Honeycombing —or undermining? — the hill upon which much of Naples sits are hundreds of caves likethe one seen here along the Corso Vittorio Emanuele.

 In 1882-5 and 1925, two modern tunnels, the "Nuova Galleria Posillpo" and the “Laziale”, respectively, were built to join Mergellina with the north.
 They flank the “Neapolitan Crypt” on either side and are heavily used today.
-(The older one, the "Nuova Galleria Posillpo"—also known originally as the Municipal Tramway Tunnel—was renamed "Quattro Giornate" after WWII.)
+(The older one, the "Nuova Galleria Posillpo", also known originally as the Municipal Tramway Tunnel, was renamed "Quattro Giornate" after WWII in honor of this wartime episode.)
 The "Laziale" (generally called, simply, the Posillipo Tunnel, today) was so called from the adjective for "Lazio," the region of which Rome is the capital.
 Both tunnels have over the years served both tram and car traffic.
-The tunnel essentially had the same function as the old Seiano one—to get traffic out of Naples and up the coast towards Rome.
+The tunnel essentially had the same function as the old Seiano one, to get traffic out of Naples and up the coast towards Rome.
 Back in the main part of Naples, there is now also the Galleria della Vittoria, built in 1927–8; this tunnel joins the center of Naples to the areas of Chiaia and Mergellina by running from the main port beneath Monte Echia (or Pizzofalcone), the cliff that overlooks Santa Lucia and the Castel dell’Ovo (the “Egg Castle”).[see related entries on the metropolitana train lines]

 The ex-quarries may be just a few cubic meters in volume, maybe serving as someone’s garage or storage shed today, or they can be truly mammoth.
 For example, the Spanish dug into the hill in the Chiaia section of town to build the Palazzo Cellemare in the 1560s.
 That man–made cavern has found various uses through the centuries and, today, has been expanded even further and converted into an underground seven-screen cinema.
 Even larger is the space now occupied by the Augusteo cinema.
 The entrance is at the bottom station of the main cable-car on via Toledo, downtown.
 It covers an underground area of more than two square miles, and served as an air–raid shelter in WW2, holding 15,000 persons.
 Speaking of cable-cars, there are four of them in Naples, each with its own tunnel to get from sea-level up to the Vomero and Posillipo sections of town at around 500 feet; some of the time they run under open sky, but most of the time they pass right beneath people’s homes.